SwiftGraphs/Grape/README.md

 /// Create a 2D force composited with 4 primitive forces.
 /// "Seal" means you cannot add customed force here.
-///    (But you can add any forces with any count from `ForceSimulation`)
+///    (But you can add any provided forces any times in any order)
 /// If you want to add your own force, checkout `CompositedForce`. let myForce = SealedForce2D {
     // Forces are namespaced under `Kinetics<Vector>`